 That link leads you to a page where you would select which insurance you have.
 Aside from accepting VSP, Eyeconic also accepts Metlife and Cigna Vision insurance as well.
 Whenever you are ready, you would just select your insurance provider and click “Connect Now”

 From there a little window will pop up where you will enter a few personal details to help Eyeconic be able to locate your vision insurance plan.
 You will need to know the information of the primary insurance holder’s information to be able to look up the policy.
-If you are a VSP member, alternatively you could just sign into your VSP account, for Metlife and Cigna member you will still have to enter the primary member’s insurance information to look up your plan.
+If you are a VSP member, alternatively you could just sign in to your VSP account, for Metlife and Cigna members you will still have to enter the primary member’s insurance information to look up your plan.

 After you have your plan pulled up, Eyeconic’s website automatically applies your insurance benefits to whatever you are planning on purchasing.

 Eyeconic has a fairly decent selection of frames for you to pick from, it may not be one of the largest selection of frames, but it’s decent.
-They have a little over 1500 frame models for you to pick from, but one thing that I particularly liked about Eyeconic is the fact that a majority of the styles that they offer also comes in more than one color.
+They have a little over 1500 frame models for you to pick from, but one thing that I particularly liked about Eyeconic is the fact that a majority of the styles that they offer also come in more than one color.
 Being able to select between frame colors is always a plus when deciding on frames.

 When you are looking at and trying to make a decision on which frames to go with, it may be helpful to filter through the frames using the provided filter tool.
-At Eyeconic you can refine your selection of frames by new arrivals, age, gender, brand, size, color, shape, rim type, material, progressive available, nosepads and price.
+At Eyeconic you can refine your selection of frames by new arrivals, age, gender, brand, size, color, shape, rim type, material, progressive available, nosepads, and price.
 Making a decision on frames online can be a daunting task due to the large selections available online so it will be helpful to narrow down your choices a bit and eliminate any selections that you already know for sure would not work for you.

 Once you figured out which frame you were going to purchase before you can move on to the next step and add the frame to your cart you will have to select what type of lens you need.
 This will generally be based on what type of prescription you need, but here are your choices.